Third Law of Thermodynamics

 T = absolute temperature (K)

-At a temperature of absolute zero there is no thermal energy or heat.
-At a temperature of zero Kelvin the atoms in a pure crystalline substance are aligned perfectly and do not move.
+At temperature absolute zero there is no thermal energy or heat.
+At temperature zero Kelvin the atoms in a pure crystalline substance are aligned perfectly and do not move.
 There is no entropy of mixing since the substance is pure.

-The temperature of absolute zero is the reference point for determination entropy.
-The absolute entropy of a substance can be calculated from measured thermodynamic properties by integrating the differential equations of state from absolute zero.
+The absolute zero temperature is the reference point for determination entropy.
+Absolute entropy of a substance can be calculated from measured thermodynamic properties by integrating differential equations of state from absolute zero.
 For a gas this requires integrating through solid, liquid and gaseous phases.

 Sponsored Links